TomoyukiSugiyama/rust-compiler-practice/README.md

 ### Display Othello board

-This sample displays the initial state of an Othello board.
-It uses string literals and standard output functionality to display an 8x8 board.
-This sample demonstrates string processing and system call features.
+This sample displays the initial state of an Othello board using an array literal to represent piece codes and a string array for row labels.
+It demonstrates array literals, string array indexing, for loops (with initialization, condition, and increment expressions), nested loops, arithmetic operations and index access, conditional statements, and the `write` system call for output.

 ```bash
 % cd rustc